 Never overheat the oil – avoid the point where the oil starts to smoke or this will ruin your pan rather than fix it.
 Once cooled, wipe the pan with a paper towel to remove the extra oil.

 It is entirely up to you whether you use this method, which is often suggested.
 The results will certainly depend on the state of your pan to start with.

-So in summing up, there are three basic options for fixing a scratched nonstick pan.
+So in summing up, there are four worthy fixes for a scratched nonstick pan.